Sex offender registry: China

-In 2021, China announced a mandatory reporting system to improve prosecution of such crimes.
+In 2021, China announced mandatory reporting system.
 Plans to create nationwide sex offender registry for schools and universities in China are currently under consideration.

 India

 India began its sex offender registry in September 2018.
 The registry is administered by the National Crime Records Bureau.

 Since its inception its reported to have over 450,000 people to begin with.
 It can be accessed only by law enforcement agencies and has names, addresses, photographs, fingerprints, DNA samples, and PAN and Aadhaar numbers of convicted sex offenders.

 Ireland

-Under the 2001 Sexual Offenders Act, all those convicted of certain sexual offenses in Ireland are obliged to notify the Garda Síochána within 7 days their name and address.
-They must also notify the Garda of any changes to this information or if they intend to stay somewhere other than their registered address for more than 7 days (including if they are traveling abroad).
+Under the 2001 Sex Offenders Act and, Sex Offenders Amendment Act 2023, all those convicted of certain sexual offenses in Ireland are obliged to notify the Garda Síochána within 3 days their name and address.
+They must also notify the Garda of any changes to this information or if they intend to stay somewhere other than their registered address for more than 3 days (including if they are traveling abroad).
 Individuals are subject to these registration requirements for varying durations, based on a sliding scale of the severity of the sentence they received.
 This scale is as follows: